Rioverde/Trello-App/README.md

 # Trello App Test Project

-A flutter project similar to Trello cards.
+A Flutter project similar to Trello cards.

 - API provided by nekidaem.ru
-- Used bloc Pattern for requests (Loggin In and getting the data)
+- Used Bloc Pattern for requests (Loggin In and getting the data)

 ## Getting Started